Bitgifty/bitgifty-backend/README.md

 ### Instructions for buying data ###

-Data depends on a function called `buy_data` in the `utils.py` file previously mentioned, it works by making an api request to our data provider "arktivesub", which is given the data plans from the available plans in our database and then the equivalent amount is gotten from the purchase method in the `utilities\models.py` file and then deducted using the previouslt mentioned `deduct` method.
+Data depends on a function called `buy_data` in the `utils.py` file which can be found in the `core` module.
+It works by making an api request to our data provider "arktivesub", which is given the data plans from the available plans in our database and then the equivalent amount is gotten from the purchase method in the `utilities\models.py` file and then deducted using the `deduct` module which is found in the `models.py` file of the wallets module.

 ### Instructions for buying data ###

-Data depends on a function called `buy_airtime` in the `utils.py` file previously mentioned, it works by making an api request to our data provider "arktivesub" and then the equivalent amount is gotten from the purchase method in the `utilities\models.py` file and then deducted using the previouslt mentioned `deduct` method.
+Data depends on a function called `buy_data` in the `utils.py` file which can be found in the `core` module.
+It works by making an api request to our airtime provider "arktivesub", and then the equivalent amount is gotten from the purchase method in the `utilities\models.py` file and then deducted using the `deduct` module which is found in the `models.py` file of the wallets module.